Blendify/blender-manual/blender_docs/manual/addons/camera/index.rst

   Camera
 ##########

-These add-ons relate to Camera objects and tools.
+These add-ons relate to camera objects and tools.

 .. toctree::
    :maxdepth: 1